johnalison/WorkingPhilosophy/Lists.md

   > Avoiding stupidity often easier than seeking brilliance

-  > Index funds (Vangaurd) can be seen as form on inversion
+  > Index funds (Vanguard) can be seen as form on inversion
      > Easy to avoid poor returns
      > Easy to lower known fees
      > Together these outperform almost everything